Skip to Content

 1. Rinse the baby potatoes under cool running water.
 If needed, brush them with a vegetable brush to remove excess dirt.
 Place the potatoes in a medium saucepan and add cold water just enough to cover.
 Over medium-high heat, bring the potatoes to a boil and cook uncovered until the potatoes can be pierced with a fork for about 8 to 10 minutes.
 Make sure the potatoes are not overcooked.
 Carefully drain the potatoes and let them cool.

 2. To prepare the asparagus, wash it under cool running water and break off the tough ends.
 Steam the asparagus in a steam basket over a pot filled with boiling water until it's cooked through but still crunchy.
+To save time, you can place the steam basket over the saucepan with potatoes.

 3. In a bowl, beat the eggs with milk.
 Add the garlic powder and a pinch of salt.
 Set aside.